wgiese/polarityjam/polarityjam/polarityjam/docs/Installation.rst

 There are several statistics available which parameters can be adapted during runtime to immediately observe the change in the corresponding visualization.
 Thus, Exploring the data and relieving interesting patterns is heavily facilitated.
-To get to know more about the statics continue reading or visit the :ref:`method <Method>` section.
+To get to know more about the statics continue reading or visit the :any:`Methods <Methods>` section.